 The curriculum that we teach in the Nursery, Kindergarten and Reception classes meets the requirements set out in the Early Years Foundation Stage statutory framework (EYFS).
-Our curriculum planning focuses on progression through the Early Years outcomes to the final completion of the Early Learning Goals.
+Our curriculum planning focuses on progression through the Early Years outcomes and Development Matters guidance to the final completion of the Early Learning Goals.

 The seven areas of learning and development are covered in the educational programme.
-The prime areas of learning are as follows:
+Theprime areas of learning are as follows: